lsst/in-kind-program_lsst_io/docs/contributions/contributed-evaluation-committee.rst

 =============

-Read the `CEC's Charge <https://project.lsst.org/groups/cec/charge>`_ Catch up with where the CEC is in its work on the `Updates page https://project.lsst.org/groups/cec/updates>`_ Contact the Committee via any of its members, or its current Chair, `Phil Marshall <mailto:pjm@slac.stanford.edu>`_
+Read the `CEC's Charge <https://project.lsst.org/groups/cec/charge>`_

+Catch up with where the CEC is in its work on the `Updates page https://project.lsst.org/groups/cec/updates>`_

+Contact the Committee via any of its members, or its current Chair, Phil Marshall